Juventus 3-0 Barcelona

 Second Half ends, Juventus 3, Barcelona 0.

 Attempt saved.
-Sergi Roberto (Barcelona) header from the centre of the box is saved in the centre of the goal.
+Sergi Roberto (Barcelona) header from the centre of the box is saved in the bottom right corner.
 Assisted by Neymar with a cross.

 Delay over.
 They are ready to continue.